RockitBootcamp/Student-Resources/CSS/13 Responsive Design/README.md

 CSS: 13.4    | Explain the difference between "responsive design" and a "mobile website"

 ## Exercises
 - Take the White House Website.
-Jamaicanize and media query it
+Jamaicanize and design for mobile first
+- Add media queries for first break point

+**Bonus**
+- Add media queries for second break point

 ## Resources